openbiox/UCSCXenaShiny/inst/shinyapp/shiny-doc/usage.md

 [Click watch operations on bilibili](https://www.bilibili.com/video/bv1zB4y1c7eB)

-## Use UCSCXenaShiny R package
+## Use UCSCXenaShinyV1 R package

-For most data query and analysis, we implemented them as R functions available in our R package [`{UCSCXenaShiny}`](https://github.com/openbiox/UCSCXenaShiny).
+For most data query and analysis, we implemented them as R functions available in our R package [`{UCSCXenaShinyV1}`](https://github.com/openbiox/UCSCXenaShinyV1).
-To use the data and functions provided by us, please check the [reference list](https://openbiox.github.io/UCSCXenaShiny/reference/index.html).
+To use the data and functions provided by us, please check the [reference list](https://openbiox.github.io/UCSCXenaShinyV1/reference/index.html).